cmwaura/sg-cron-datapoint/README.md

 ## Authenticate

-To gain access to a Shotgun Site, `pi-datapoint-localinstall` needs to reference a Script Key.
+To gain access to a Shotgun Site, `sg-cron-datapoint` needs to reference a Script Key.
 Visit the following url to learn how to create a Script (Application) Key for your Shotgun Site:

 https://support.shotgunsoftware.com/hc/en-us/articles/219031368-Create-and-manage-API-Scripts

-Name the Script Key something like `pi-datapoint-localinstall.py`.
+Name the Script Key something like `sg-cron-datapoint.py`.

 ## Shotgun configuration